joleel3389/sep10-freedom-project/blog/entry04.md

 ---

 I'm in the 4th stage of the EDP (engineering design process), which is to plan the most promising solution.
-After brainstorming possible ideas for badminton, I've been looking into possible freedom project tools that I can use for my freedom project, to which I chose flexbox.
+After brainstorming possible ideas for my freedom project topic of badminton, I've been looking into possible freedom project tools that I can use for my freedom project, to which I chose flexbox.
 My next step of EDP is to create a prototype, where I will most likely create the base website for my freedom project.

 ### Skills